Caseware Master Product & Services Agreement

 - if Customer's continued use of the Services may result in harm to Services, or to other users.

 12.2 Entire Agreement.
-This Agreement, together with the Schedules, Order Forms, SOW, and Documentation constitutes the entire agreement between the Parties pertaining to the Caseware Offerings, and supersedes all prior agreements, negotiations, discussions and understandings, written or oral, between the Parties.
-Notwithstanding the foregoing, if the Parties have agreed to and both signed an amendment to this Agreement, that amendment shall supersede over this Agreement.
+This Agreement, together with the Schedules, Order Forms and Documentation constitutes the entire agreement between the Parties pertaining to the subject matter hereof and supersedes all prior agreements, negotiations, discussions and understandings, written or oral, between the Parties with respect to all Products and Services.
+Accordingly, where Customer is asked to "click through" or otherwise accept or be made subject to any terms and conditions contained within the Product or Service, any such terms and conditions shall have no effect.
 The Parties may modify this Agreement only upon written agreement.
 The Parties agree that any term or condition stated in a Customer purchase order or in any other Customer order documentation (excluding the Order Forms) is void.
-In the event of any conflict or inconsistency among the following documents, the order of precedence shall be: (1) an applicable Order Form, (2) any exhibit, Schedule or addendum to this Agreement, and (3) the body of this Agreement.
+In the event of any conflict or inconsistency among the following documents, the order of precedence shall be (1) the applicable Order Form, (2) any exhibit, schedule or addendum to this Agreement, and (3) the body of this Agreement.
 Titles and headings of sections of this Agreement are for convenience only and shall not affect the construction of any provision of this Agreement.

 12.3 Further Assurances.
 Each Party shall take such action (including the execution, acknowledgement and delivery of documents) as may reasonably be requested by the other Party for the implementation or continuing performance of this Agreement.